telerik/report-server-docs/knowledge-base/how-to-change-report-server-iis-user.md

 ## Description

-This tutorial will show you how to change the Report Server's IIS application pool and service agent to use an identity with limitd permissions.
+This tutorial will show you how to change the Report Server's IIS application pool and service agent to use an identity with limited permissions.

 ## Solution